fvnknoots/fvnknoots.Retouched/README.md

   1. Not a "perfect" rebalance
   2. Nerfing the top weapons a little, but leaving weaker/harder guns be so that players can still show off with them
+  3. Buffing weakest ordnances and tacticals a little, while leaving the strongest alone.
-  3. Minimal changes
+  4. Minimal changes
-  4. Avoiding _scope creep_ which causes unnecessary changes to accumulate
+  5. Avoiding _scope creep_ which causes unnecessary changes to accumulate

 Constraints
 --------------------------------------------------------------------------------